 The Parliament of Northern Ireland existed from 1920 until 1972, with 52 members of Commons and 26 members of a Senate.
-Suspended in 1972 and then abolished in 1973, the Parliament of Northern Ireland was replaced with the Northern Ireland Assembly with 108 members.According to its web-site "The Northern Ireland Assembly is the devolved legislature for Northern Ireland.
-It is responsible for making laws on transferred matters in Northern Ireland and for scrutinising the work of Ministers and Government Departments.
-The Assembly sits at Parliament Buildings, Stormont Estate, in Belfast.
-Members (MLAs) meet to debate issues; question Ministers; and make laws for the benefit of people in Northern Ireland.
+Suspended in 1972 and then abolished in 1973, the Parliament of Northern Ireland was replaced with the Northern Ireland Assembly with 108 members.According to its website "The Northern Ireland Assembly is the devolved legislature for Northern Ireland.
+It is responsible for making laws on transferred matters in Northern Ireland and for scrutinizing the work of Ministers and Government Departments.
+The Assembly sits at Parliament Buildings Stormont Estate, in Belfast.
+Members meet to debate issues; question Ministers; and make laws for the benefit of people in Northern Ireland.
 Each MLA represents her or his constituency, and there are 6 MLAs for each constituency."

 In 1999 the Scottish Parliament (or Pàrlamaid na h-Alba) was created with 129 members.
 "Scotland was granted devolution by the passing of the Scotland Act in 1998 which means that Scotland has a parliament with ‘devolved’ powers within the United Kingdom.
 Any powers which remain with the UK Parliament at Westminster are reserved.
 Reserved matters were set out in Schedule 5 of the Scotland Act.
 A basic breakdown is given below.
 Essentially the powers of the Scottish Parliament are set out by what it does not have legislative competence in rather than in what it can do.Devolved powers: Matters such as education, health and prisons, which used to be dealt with by the Parliament at Westminster, are now decided in Scotland.
 Reserved powers: Decisions (mostly about matters with a UK or international impact) are reserved and dealt with at Westminster."

-The same year was also the founding and first meeting of The National Assembly for Wales (or Cynulliad Cenedlaethol Cymru), which has 60 members."The National Assembly for Wales is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, and holds the Welsh government to account."
+1999 was also the founding and first meeting of National Assembly for Wales (or Cynulliad Cenedlaethol Cymru/span>), which has members.
+The National Assembly for Wales is "the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, and holds the Welsh government to account."